bramble-lang/bramble-lang/design/rfc/248-raw-pointers.md

 2. The parser will emit an event for generating the `*` unary node in the AST.
 3. The type resolver will emit an event which includes a reference to the definition of where the operand comes from.

+### Viewer
+Highlight the creation of raw pointers and the dereference of raw pointers in some manner to emphasize that something dangers is being done.

+In this case, the Cell of an `@` expression or a `*` expression will be will be colored a light orange as a warning sign.

 ## Tests
 ### Integration Tests